AI-replica/AI-replica/documentation/ideas.md

 https://stackoverflow.com/questions/55677314/using-sklearn-how-do-i-calculate-the-tf-idf-cosine-similarity-between-documents/55682395#55682395

+# Large Dialog Models
+- LaMBDA by Google
+- Sparrow by DeepMind
+- ...

+It makes sense to take some pretty big dialog model and fine-tune it in a custom text.
+Ideally, it should be a model that is able to extract knowledge from text, so that the fine-tuning data can be unsupervised.
+I.e. the data/knowledge provided in a free text should be incorporate dinto the model's knowledge and subsequently used in a dialog.
+Also this model should be able provide response of variable length, i.e. a one-one sentence, a multi-word sentence, a paragraph - whatever represents the best answer or a turn in a dialog.

 # Language detection

 Try to determine whether a user is speaking in a  non-English language and ask to switch to English.
 The fllowing classifoer can be used as an example or re-used completely: https://github.com/RasaHQ/rasa-nlu-examples/tree/0.2.8